University, Orange County, Florida: Racial and ethnic composition

+2020 census

 As of the 2020 United States census, there were 45,284 people, 7,586 households, and 3,592 families residing in the CDP.

 As of the 2010 United States census, there were 31,084 people, 6,738 households, and 3,280 families residing in the CDP.

+Culture and community

+Memory Mall is an open space on the UFC campus that is used for student gatherings, outdoor events, and football-game tailgating.
+It is also used for commemorations of veterans at the Veterans Commemoration Site.
+In 2023, more than 1,000 American flags were displayed there to represent military-connected UCF students.

+Spirit Splash is a UCF Homecoming tradition that began in the 1990s.
+It is described to attract thousands of students to the Reflecting Pond each year for the Pond Rush and accompanying performances.

 Education

 The University of Central Florida is within the CDP.

 The K-12 school district is Orange County Public Schools.